 In establishing university procedures, Tulane must comply with certain government procurement regulations applicable to the use of federal grant monies.
 These regulations are primarily embodied in the Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance or UG), which may require that certain procedural formalities be observed.
 These regulations may also be supplemented or modified by federal agency specific regulations, or when receiving a federal contract or subcontract, subject to the Federal Acquisition Regulation (FAR).
 Additionally, certain sponsored agreements may have additional bidding and or sole source purchasing requirements.
 Department personnel, including the Principal Investigator, should be familiar with the specific bidding requirements associated with their sponsored grants and contracts.
-As a result, certain procurements may require prior approvals, bidding requirements as noted, and the use of minority owned, women owned, disadvantaged, small and diverse businesses below these bidding thresholds before proceeding.
+As a result, certain procurements may require prior approvals, and bidding requirements as noted before proceeding.